Love is Violence - Voideville (2024)

 As if on cue though, he heard the front door open and shut and the sounds of singing filled the foyer with the melodic lyrics of "Bang bang Maxwell's silver hammer came down upon his head~ Bang Bang Maxwell's silver hammer made sure he was dead~"

 Morgan walked into the room in a dark Duran Duran tee with a hole near the collar, cinched at the waist with dark denim jeans.
 Her dirty blonde hair was pulled up in a black baseball cap, and she was holding a hammer in one hand, and a tool kit in the other.
 She smiled at Michael.
-"Morning!" she said, holding up her tool kit, "William asked me to finish something for him in the basem*nt."
+"Morning!" she said, holding up her tool kit, "William asked me to finish something for him in the basement."

 Morgan was older than Michael by a little over a year.
 She was boyish in both personality and appearance, and Michael figured that was why they got along so well.